1961 Nobel Prize in Literature

 The 1961 Nobel Prize in Literature was awarded to the Yugoslav writer Ivo Andrić (1892–1975) "for the epic force with which he has traced themes and depicted human destinies drawn from the history of his country."
-He is the first and only Bosnian recipient of the literature prize.
+He is the first and only Serbian recipient of the literature prize.

 Laureate

 Ivo Andrić began by writing poetry, and philosophers like Kierkegaard, Nietzsche, Kafka and Goethe had an impact on his philosophical views.
 But his preferred literary form would be the historical epic.
 The fates of people are illuminated against a historical, cultural, and religious backdrop in Andrić's writings, such as his monumental novel Na Drini ćuprija ("The Bridge on the Drina", 1945).
 His stories show both immense love for individuals and brutality and violence.
 His writing is clear and full of information, and his stories are filled with insightful psychological observations.
 His other well-known literary oeuvres include Travnička hronika ("Travnika Chronicle", 1945) and Prokleta avlija ("The Damned Yard", 1954).